 Role in the Party

-The Way of Shadow Monk and its kit makes the subclass absolutely amazing for being the party scout, infiltration, and targeted assassinations.
+The Way of Shadow Monk and its kit make this subclass absolutely amazing for scouting, infiltration, and targeted assassinations.

 If you need someone to enter the orc keep and find out what their attack plan is, or discover where prisoners are being held, or take out their leader, the Way of Shadow Monk is your party’s go-to.